 Let O be the result of calling ToObject passing the this value as the argument.

+If O has a [[NativeBrand]] internal property, let tag be the corresponding value from the Table 23.

-Let class be the value of the [[Class]] internal property of O.
+Else, let tag be the string value "Object".

-Return the String value that is the result of concatenating the three Strings "[object ", class, and "]".
+Return the String value that is the result of concatenating the three Strings "[object ", tag, and "]".

+Table 23 — Tags for Classified Native Objects